rihp/rihp/README.md

 Make sure to browse the pinned repositories below.

-- 🔭 I’m currently working on novel AI implementations with Python
+- 🔭 I’m currently working on novel AI implementations and research
 - 📫 How to reach me:
   -  LinkedIn: https://www.linkedin.com/in/robertohenriquez/